ftclausen/FredNotes/_posts/2013-11-21-bash_history_expansion_cheatsheet.markdown

 | !?string? | Refer to the most recent command *containing* "string" | !?ls? |
 | !# | The entire command line type so far | echo !# back at ya |

-## Word Designators (Word inside of a particular entry; comes after event designator with a ":")
+## Word Designators - Word Inside Particular History Entry

+*Start with a ":" to select word*

 | Designator | Purpose | Example | Comments |
 | -----------|---------|---------|----------|